instructure/vector/README.md

-        --timezone TIMEZONE          Timezone to use for date calculations (like America/Denver) (default: system timezone) --region REGION              AWS region to operate in (default: us-east-1) --groups group1,group2       A list of Auto Scaling Groups to evaluate --fleet fleet                An AWS ASG Fleet (instead of specifying a list of Groups -v, --[no-]verbose               Run verbosely
+        --timezone TIMEZONE          Timezone to use for date calculations (like America/Denver) (default: system timezone) --region REGION              AWS region to operate in (default: us-east-1) --groups group1,group2       A list of Auto Scaling Groups to evaluate --fleet fleet                An AWS ASG Fleet (instead of specifying --groups) -v, --[no-]verbose               Run verbosely

 Predictive Scaling Options